ingmarboeschen/tableParser/README.md

 ![alt text](https://github.com/ingmarboeschen/tableParser/blob/main/processTree.png?raw=true)

-The collapsing of the matrix content to text is based on the decision of the classifier.
-In the case of correlation matrices, the reported sample size specified within the caption or footnote is subtracted by two and then imputed as degrees of freedom.
-This process enables a subsequent recomputation of the p-values.
+The collapsing of the matrix content to text is based on the decision of a table classifier.
+In the case of correlation matrices, the reported sample size specified within the caption or footnote is subtracted by two and then imputed as degrees of freedom in brackets.
+This enables a subsequent recomputation of many p-values.

 ## Matrix extraction, collapsing and checking of statistical standard results